Breast Implant Revisions

 The consultation process, surgical techniques, and recovery from breast implant revision surgery will vary depending on whether you plan to revise or replace your implants.
 Dr. Franckle will discuss your goals and what you specifically should expect at your consultation.

 Breast Revision Surgery Procedures

-Malposition: When the implant pockets are created too far or too close together, a repositioning procedure must be undertaken for correction.
+- Implant repositioning to correct implant pockets that are either too far apart or too close together.
 During this surgery, Dr. Franckle will utilize the original incision to reenter the breast pocket and craft the existing scar tissue around the capsule to appropriately reposition the implant.

-Vectra 3D Imaging allows our patients to see a prediction of the results of breast revision surgery while they are still in the consideration phase.
-Using specialized 3D cameras, this system takes multiple pictures from a variety of angles to construct a 3D model of your own body.
-After the photos are taken, Dr. Franckle will make alterations to the photo depending on the requested results.
-This technology is imperative to the pre-planning process at Premier Plastic Surgery Arts.
+This technology is the key to our consultation process.
+Vectra 3D Imaging allows our patients to preview the results of their breast revision surgery before the procedure.
+Using specialized 3D cameras, this system takes multiple pictures from a variety of angles to construct a 3D model of your body.
+After taking and presenting the images, Dr. Franckle will make alterations based on your requests.

 How to Prepare

 Before scheduling your consultation with Dr. Franckle, make a list of any questions you have about the entire process, from pre-operation to post-operation recovery.
 In preparation for surgery, he will ask you to stop taking aspirin and other anti-inflammatory medicines because they may increase surgical bleeding.